kendallmiller/kendallmiller.github.io/_drafts/2024-06-17-incident-investigation-the-aviation-way.md

 Depending on the scope of the incident, a small team qualified to understand the facts should conduct the review with the goal of arriving at a consensus analysis.
 The analysis goes beyond just cause & effect - it's essential to consider:

-* Qualifications: To what degree where the people involved adequately trained nad experienced for the roles they were being asked to perform?
+* **Qualifications**: To what degree where the people involved adequately trained nad experienced for the roles they were being asked to perform?
-* Context of Actions: What else was happening when the events of the incident were taking place, and how could they have affected the decisions that took place?
+* **Context of Actions**: What else was happening when the events of the incident were taking place, and how could they have affected the decisions that took place?
-* What Worked: Even in the worst incident, many things worked well - an equally valuable lesson.
+* **What Worked**: Even in the worst incident, many things worked well - an equally valuable lesson.